Salamek/huawei-lte-api/README.md

 * 250 CZK (9.79 EUR) for B535-232 fund, thx @larsvinc !
 * 371,69 CZK (14.32 EUR) by Oleg Jusaew
 * 292 CZK (11.50 EUR) by Toth-Mate Akos

-## Documentation

-The documentation for this project is generated using Sphinx and can be found in the `docs` directory.
-It includes detailed information about all endpoints and their usage examples.

-You can view the generated documentation [here](docs/index.html).